deepaksinghh12/StapuBox/README.md

-# StapuBox Internship Assignment - OTP Login Flow
+# StapuBox - OTP Login Flow

 This is a React Native (Expo) application implementing a 3-screen OTP login flow as per the assignment requirements.